-Although the process for configuring controller-level and tier/node-level dashboard templates is similar, the two sets of dashboards are separate.
-In other words, you cannot associate a controller-level dashboard with a tier or node through the My Dashboards tab, nor can you access from the controller-level dashboards list any tier and node level dashboards outside the application in which they were created.
+Although the process for configuring Controller-level and tier or node-level dashboard templates is similar, the two sets of dashboards are separate.
+In other words, you cannot associate a Controller-level dashboard with a tier or node through the My Dashboards tab, nor can you access from the Controller-level dashboards list any tier and node level dashboards outside the application in which they were created.

 The dashboard and template names must be unique controller-wide.
 You cannot create a custom dashboard using an existing dashboard template name, nor can you create a dashboard template using an existing custom dashboard name.